CCRH Rural Housing Visionary Organizational Leadership Program

 Who Are the Fellows?

 Our program is for Black, Indigenous, and other People of Color (BIPOC) individuals in project management roles within real estate development departments at CCRH-member organizations.
-And, because this fellowship teaches strategic and critical thinking around real estate development and organizational leadership strategies, Fellows will be individuals who already have a strong foundational knowledge of real estate development.
+And, because this Organizational Leadership Program teaches strategic and critical thinking around real estate development and organizational leadership strategies, Fellows will be individuals who already have a strong foundational knowledge of real estate development.
 While there is no set requirement for years of experience, we recommend proposed Fellows have been in the field for at least 4 years.

 How Does the Leadership Program Work?